After Chauvin verdict, CMPD's 1st Black chief says law enforcement 'needs to keep evolving'

-CHARLOTTE, N.C. — Former CMPD Police Chief Rodney Monroe spoke with WCNC Charlotte in a Zoom interview to discuss the Derek Chauvin murder verdict.
+CHARLOTTE, N.C. — Former Charlotte-Mecklenburg Police Chief Rodney Monroe spoke with WCNC Charlotte in a Zoom interview to discuss the Derek Chauvin murder verdict.

 The jurors seated for the Chauvin trial deliberated for less than 12 hours before reaching their verdict.
 They delivered a verdict of guilty on all three charges of second-degree murder, third-degree murder and second-degree manslaughter.